peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

 There's all these dependencies you see.
 I can't put it on other machines without finding a way to add all these other modules.
 Those modules have other modules."*

 Oh, the dependencies.
-The wolf looked at the second little pig and said, "give me the code and if you don't I'll eat you up."
-Before the second little pig could say "but the code is stateless, cacheable, layered and uniform", the wolf gobbled her up.
+The wolf looked at the second little pig and said, *"give me the code and if you don't I'll eat you up."*  Before the second little pig could say *"but the code is stateless, cacheable, layered and uniform"*, the wolf gobbled her up.

 The wolf looked at the third little pig.
 The third little pig staired back.